Click to Skip Ahead

 Can My Dog Eat Stink Bugs?

-Perhaps the question should be, can my dog eat this safely?
-The good news is that stink bugs are not toxic or poisonous, they won’t bite or sting your dog (or you!), nor do they spread any diseases or cause structural damage to a home.
+Perhaps the question should be this: Can my dog eat stink bugs safely?
+The good news is that stink bugs are not toxic or poisonous.
+They won’t bite or sting your dog (or you!), nor do they spread any diseases or cause structural damage to a home.
 Eating a stink bug or two is typically not a major problem for most dogs, although they may still show some mild self-limiting side effects discussed below.
 Because stink bugs have been described as having a bitter taste, hopefully, your dog will learn to keep away after having devoured one or more of them.

 Side Effects